wendyyng/Homemade_Meals_APP/README.md

 - Sign in and sign up as either a cook or a customer
 - View and search for meals based on the title, ingredients, and cook's name
-- Leave review on meals show page
+- Leave reviews on the meals show page
 - Top 10 cooks on the index page
 - Place orders on meals
 - Cooks to receive notifications when customers leave new reviews